-The interest rate on the Series A Preferred Securities will also increase by 1.5% if the Trust's payout ratio (being the ratio of cash distributions paid to unitholders of the Trust to the Trust's cash available for distribution) exceeds 50%, measured during the 12 month periods ended June 30 and December 31 in each year.
-Any such increase resulting from the Trust's payout ratio exceeding 50% will be subject to a decrease of 1.5% if the Trust's payout ratio is reduced to 50% or less in a subsequent 12 month period ended June 30 or December 31.
-For this purpose, the Trust's cash available for distribution will be calculated as: Total Cash Receipts (as calculated based on amounts reported in the Trust's public filings), less: (i) cash operating costs (defined in the Trust Indenture), (ii) cash interest expense on senior indebtedness, and (iii) cash interest expense on preferred securities, including the Preferred Securities.
+The interest rate on the Series A Preferred Securities will also increase by 1.5% if DRI Healthcare Trust's payout ratio (being the ratio of cash distributions paid to unitholders of DRI Healthcare Trust to DRI Healthcare Trust's cash available for distribution) exceeds 50%, measured during the 12 month periods ended June 30 and December 31 in each year.
+Any such increase resulting from DRI Healthcare Trust's payout ratio exceeding 50% will be subject to a decrease of 1.5% if DRI Healthcare Trust's payout ratio is reduced to 50% or less in a subsequent 12 month period ended June 30 or December 31.
+For this purpose, DRI Healthcare Trust's cash available for distribution will be calculated as: Total Cash Receipts (as calculated based on amounts reported in the Trust's public filings), less: (i) cash operating costs (defined in the Trust Indenture), (ii) cash interest expense on senior indebtedness, and (iii) cash interest expense on preferred securities, including the Preferred Securities.

 There will be no adjustment to the annual rate of interest payable on the Series B Preferred Securities.
-The Trust will be required to repay the Series B Preferred Securities on the maturity date of December 27, 2027 at a price of \$1,000 per Series B Preferred Security, plus accrued but unpaid interest.
+DRI Healthcare Trust will be required to repay the Series B Preferred Securities on the maturity date of December 27, 2027 at a price of \$1,000 per Series B Preferred Security, plus accrued but unpaid interest.